The morning after the mating...

 “You don’t know how good it is to hear you say that.”
 Axel put his arm around me while we walked side-by-side back to the truck.
-“I’m so happy that you decided to stay with me, so much for me only getting a month huh?”
+“I’m so happy that you decided to stay with me.
+So much for me only getting a month, huh?”

-“I love you, and I love where we live, despite it being in the woods,” I told him honestly.
+“I love you, and I love where we live, despite it being in the woods,” I told him, honestly.

-“Home sweet home,” Axel announced as we pulled up outside the cabin.
+“Home sweet home,” Axel announced, as we pulled up outside the cabin.

-“Ok Tripod, lead the way.”
+“Okay, Tripod, lead the way.”
 I gestured for him to go first.

 “Just wait until I meet your mom, I bet I’ll learn a thing or two about you.”
-He sauntered off into the kitchen mumbling something about revenge being sweet.
+He sauntered off into the kitchen, mumbling something about revenge being sweet.

 I giggled.
 “What’s wrong with you acting all weird.
 If you’re waiting for your front rub I’ll be done in a minute.”

 Axel waved a hand out in front of him “No, you’ll see, close your eyes.”
 There was a determination in his face as if he wanted me to play along.
-Either he had some sort of surprise planned or he was about to pull a prank on me, it was one or the other.
+Either he had some sort of surprise planned or he was about to pull a prank on me.
+It was one or the other.